I have just read a really interesting and comprehensive blog by Karen B. London in TheBark.com: A Guide to Dog to Dog Greetings

 He will then inevitably either lift his leg as near to her as possible, on her if he can; usually nearby because she moves.
 (He even went through a thankfully short phase of doing this indoors too – Oh Pickle!).

 PS.
-For those who may ask the question, yes, Pickle was castrated years ago – he’s eight.
+For those who may ask the question, yes, Pickle was castrated years ago – he’s eleven now.